What are Networks?

 - Communicate regularly with the churches in their Network

 - Work with a Network Team to plan gatherings, visit churches and provide resources

-- Offer input to the Office of Church and Ministry Development on a variety of issues
+- Offer input to the Network Coordinator on a variety of issues

 - Channel information to the Network Coordinator, and when needed UFMCC Staff working with churches and leaders about church needs, pastoral care concerns, possible flash points, etc.

-- Support transferring information from the Office of Church Life and Health and Ministry Development to the churches
+- Support transferring information from the Network Coordinator, UFMCC Staff working with churches and leaders to the churches

 - Provide a connector between the denomination and the local church